VandinLab/TopKWY/src/README.md

 ## USAGE OF TOPKWY

-TopKWY can manually be launched with the command `./topkwy file.spec max_ram k jp alpha`
+TopKWY can manually be launched with the command `./topkwy file.spec k jp alpha [max_ram]`

 ### Parameters:

 1. (file.spec): the name of the specification file for the input (see for example the .spec files included in /datasets/ subfolders)
+2. (k): the desired number of significant itemsets.
+3. (jp): the number of permutations to use for the Westfall-Young multiple hypothesis testing method.
+4. (alpha): the upper bound to the FWER of the retrieved significant patterns.
-2. (max_ram): the max size (in MB) of the ram allowed for the patterns' exploration (without considering the space needed for the Patricia Trie).
+5. (max_ram): optional: the max size (in MB) of the ram allowed for the patterns' exploration (without considering the space needed for the Patricia Trie).
 (100 GB is the default value) This parameter allows the user to bound the memory usage of TopKWY when exploring particularly challenging datasets.
-3. (k): the maximum number of significant itemsets required.
-5. (alpha): the upper bound to the FWER of the retrieved significant patterns.
-4. (jp): the number of permutations to use for the Westfall-Young multiple hypothesis testing method.

 Example:
 ```
-./topkwy mushroom_new.spec 100000 10 10000 0.05
+./topkwy mushroom_new.spec 10 10000 0.05
 ```

 Among which, the specification file for the corresponding dataset contains the following information: